Table of contents

 This new version introduces two additional permission states: 'ad_user_data' and 'ad_personalization'.

-ad_user_data: Gives permission to submit user data to Google for advertising purposes.
+ad_user_data: Gives permission to send user data to Google for advertising purposes.
 Users must explicitly consent via a cookie consent banner.

-ad_personalization: This Administers the use of data for personalized ads, such as remarketing.
+ad_personalization: This manages the use of data for personalized ads, such as remarketing.
 Again, explicit user consent is required.

 Comparison with Previous Version